Torrenting is legal when sharing is permitted.

 - Delete the whole package if a security tool flags it.
 Do not restore a crack just because a comment claims it is a false positive.

 If you need a second opinion on a single suspicious file, upload it to the Gridinsoft Online Virus Scanner.
-If you already ran a torrent installer and now see pop-ups, browser redirects, blocked outbound traffic, unknown startup entries, or repeated antivirus alerts, run a full system scan and remove the original download package.
+If you already ran a torrent installer, repack, keygen, or fake player and now see pop-ups, browser redirects, blocked outbound traffic, unknown startup entries, or repeated antivirus alerts, remove the original download package and check for leftovers that can relaunch after reboot.

 Do not restore the file just to “finish the install.”
 Security alerts on torrent downloads are often triggered by real behavior: patching program files, dropping loaders, disabling services, adding startup tasks, injecting into browsers, or unpacking stealers.
 A false positive is possible, but cracks and keygens are not normal software.